mmxgn/spacy-clausie/README.md

 The variable `Predicate` comes directly from the verb and `Arg1` and `Arg2` are the first and second arguments.

+## Got Questions?

+ Please kindly refrain from sending a personal e-mail to the contributors, instead open an issue.

 ## License